 9. USB Connectivity

-If you want to digitize your vinyl collection, look for a turntable with USB connectivity.
+To digitize your vinyl collection, look for a turntable with USB connectivity.
 This will allow you to connect the turntable to your computer and convert your vinyl records into digital files.

 10. Size